regebro/prehistoric-python/prehistoric-python/trunk/presentation.rst

 .. note::

-    OK, enough with dictionaries.
+    OK, enough with dictionaries for real now.
 Now lets talk about sorting.
-    This code is also from Python 1.5.1.
+    This code is also from Django 1.5.1.

 ----